Usbac/borealis/docs/en/types.md

 customer?.name
 ```

-Object properties can be accessed with the brackets syntax too.
+Object properties can be accessed with the brackets' syntax too.

 ```borealis
 customer['name']